 To determine which conversion timeline you are on, please find your paycheck statement in HR PeopleSoft Employee Self-Service.
 Locate your Pay Group and Job Title at the top of your paycheck statement and then read the following section OR consult this list of titles/job codes HERE.

-Employees will be converted in early Summer 2024 if their Pay Group is MTH and their job title is listed below.
+Employees will be converted in July 2024 if their Pay Group is MTH and their job title is listed below.
 A full list of titles and transition dates can be found HERE.

 · Graduate Research Assistant

 · Undergraduate Teaching Asst.

 · Undergraduate Research Asst.

 · Grad Teaching Asst - Aux